 I went to the new hairdresser and told her that I wanted to transition to my natural hair.
 She was supportive and suggested that I have highlights put in to break up the very dark brown.
 I wanted to keep the integrity of my hair, so I went every month for 4 months to get enough highlights that I could transition without a dark band.
 It was costly, but I was invested in this for the long term.
 I knew how much money it would save me, now I had made this decision.

 April 2016- April 2018–

 Slowly but surely my hair started growing in and was healthy and shiny and I was gradually starting to fall in love with the new ‘me’.
 It took time, but I was determined to learn to love it and I did!
 I also had really supportive friends and family, so that helped too.
 After all, if you can’t love everything about yourself or at least appreciate your imperfect self, how can you love anyone else?

 April 2018- now–

-My hair is long now (2020), well past my shoulders and I am a huge advocate of silver and natural hair.
+My hair is long now, about to bra strap length, and I am a huge advocate of silver and natural hair.
 A large part of my work is to encourage women to know that going grey is a viable choice and that if they choose to embrace their natural grey hair, then there are so many positives…Healthy Hair, saving money, inspiring others, works with your complexion, better for your skin, less toxins and better for the environment.
 That is only naming a few.
 There are so many positives.
 I am at the point where I would struggle to find any negatives.
 But then, I realise that I am 4 years down the line.